openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 # GREE Binding

-This binding integrates GREE Air Conditioners.
+This binding integrates Air Conditioners that use the GREE protocol (GREE, Sinclair and others).

-Note: The GREE Air Conditioner must already be setup on the WiFi network and must have a fixed IP Address.
+Note: The Air Conditioner must already be set-up on the WiFi network and must have a fixed IP Address.

 ## Supported Things